Bower & Collier Family Tree

 Collier North London (Hackney/Homerton, Enfield)

-Other ancestors come from:
+Other ancestors came from:

 Jones Yorkshire